-Propane boilers only - Your propane supplier mixes an odorant with the propane to make its presence detectable.
+Propane boilers only-Your propane supplier mixes an odorant with the propane to make its presence detectable.
 In some instances, the odorant can fade and the gas may no longer have an odor.

 - Propane gas can accumulate at floor level.
 Smell near the floor for the gas odorant or any unusual odor.
-If you suspect a leak, do not attempt to light the pilot. - Use caution when attempting to light the propane pilot.
-This should be done by a qualified service technician, particularly if pilot outages are common. - Periodically check the odorant level of your gas. - Inspect boiler and system at least yearly to make sure all gas piping is leak-tight. - Consult your propane supplier regarding installation of a gas leak detector.
+If you suspect a leak, do not attempt to light the pilot. - Periodically check the odorant level of your gas. - Inspect boiler and system at least yearly to make sure all gas piping is leak-tight. - Consult your propane supplier regarding installation of a gas leak detector.
 There are some products on the market intended for this purpose.
 Your supplier may be able to suggest an appropriate device.